Are you looking for a great combination air & magnetic rowing machine?

 Cons:

-- Resistance is controlled by electricity so must be near outlet
+- Resistance is controlled by electricity so you must be near an outlet.

-- Other great options at slightly lower price point
+- Other great options are available at a lower price point.

 - Monitor is not as accurate as other monitors in this price range